Logo

 In essence, Vivencial Fishing brings you the same challenge and excitement you normally associate with Sport Fishing but subject to special regulations developed by the Park for the Galápagos Marine Reserve.

-Pesca Chica generally means fishing in shallow waters either off the coast of San Cristóbal or on neighbouring islands such as Española, Santa Fé or Floreana.
+Pesca Chica generally means fishing in shallow waters either off the coast of San Cristóbal, on mid-ocean fishing banks, or on neighbouring islands such as Española, Santa Fé or Floreana.

 Target species include